What Is Shellfish Allergy?

 When a person with an allergy to a particular shellfish is exposed to that shellfish, proteins in the shellfish bind to specific IgE antibodies made by the person’s immune system.
 This triggers the person’s immune defenses, leading to reaction symptoms that can be mild or very severe.

 There are two groups of shellfish: crustaceans (such as shrimp, prawns, crab and lobster) and mollusks/bivalves (such as clams, mussels, oysters, scallops, octopus, squid, abalone, snail).
 Allergy to crustaceans is more common than allergy to mollusks, with shrimp being the most common shellfish allergen for both children and adults.

-Finned fish and shellfish are not related.
+Finned fish and shellfish are not closely related.
 Being allergic to one does not always mean that you must avoid both, though care is needed to prevent cross-contact between fish and shellfish.
 Discuss this issue in detail with your allergist to make sure the appropriate food restrictions are implemented.